 In a letter to his nephew, Chen Yun emphasized, "You must remember that communists have the same rights as ordinary citizens under the laws of the state, and they should set an example by strictly adhering to these laws.
 The activities of revolutionary party members should solely aim to serve the people, with no expectation of reward."
 On November 8, 1949, Chen addressed party cadres regarding the tensions between old and new members: "The core issue lies in the relationship between veteran and new cadres.
 The 'new' cadres fear that the 'old' cadres do not trust them, while the 'old' cadres worry that the newcomers may not be dependable."
 He further advised, "Veteran comrades should not judge East China based on the experiences of Northeast China from a few years ago, and comrades from East China should avoid clinging to outdated perspectives about the Northeast."
 Despite Chen Yun's words, cadres enjoyed numerous advantages, both symbolic and material, distributed according to their rank (twenty-six levels, or even thirty if the lowest state servants are included).
 For example, the front rows in theaters were always reserved for Communists, access to Beijing Hospital was limited to families in ranks one to seven, elite schools were reserved for the children of high-ranking cadres, and only the children of Party members and Communist Youth League members were permitted to study abroad, among other privileges.
 A common complaint echoed in reports was dissatisfaction arising from food shortages, which sharply contrasted with the situation experienced by central leaders.
 In Beijing, akin to other communist capitals, exclusive stores were designated to serve the leadership.
 These stores exclusively stocked premium-grade meat, enabling high-ranking cadres and their families to procure unlimited quantities of pork.
 In fact, two such specialized stores in Beijing alone contributed to 16 percent of the capital's pork consumption.

 One district in Anshan, called "Taiding," was an exception to the general lack of funding for non-production-related construction.
 See Article 45.
 Originally built by the Japanese during the colonial period for high-ranking managers, it became the residential area for top CCP officials and Soviet experts after the founding of the PRC.
 The district was expanded in the 1950s with new Soviet-style houses and amenities, creating a privileged enclave for the city’s elite.
 Taiding was heavily guarded, and its residents enjoyed exclusive facilities, reinforcing a continuity between colonial and socialist eras.
-Even in the laogai camps, (see Article 2 for anyone with a skill or the required professional know-how got ‘easier tasks’.
+Even in the laogai camps, (see Article 2) for anyone with a skill or the required professional know-how got ‘easier tasks’.
 In 1954, in western Qinghai province, the people holding such jobs were Communists who had “made mistakes” and were treated as first-class prisoners.
-U's (2012) analysis, reveales that the ruling regime of the time provided a remarkable array of privileges to a select group of individuals outside the CCP.
+The ruling regime of the time provided a remarkable array of privileges to a select group of individuals outside the CCP.
 This exclusive category consisted of leaders from minor political parties, esteemed intellectuals, and prominent figures who had collaborated with the CCP in toppling the GMD government.
 These individuals enjoyed various advantages, including direct access to state leaders and influential assemblies, access to confidential policy information and participation in debates, prestigious appointments, government-funded travel and accommodation, and other perks.
 The extensive deference, honours, and authority bestowed upon these elites, coupled with the knowledge, connections, and resources they gained through their involvement in the united front, often fostered a personal, intellectual, and even emotional affinity towards the regime.
 However, it is important to note that not all aspects of the united front were viewed favourably by these elites, as they also experienced burdensome or punitive measures such as political re-education and wealth deprivation.

 Social background cadres...